accessibility-exchange/co-design/src/steps/organizations-prepare-internally.md

 ### Set clear expectations around collaboration

-* Federally regulated entities need to know what to expect in regards to resources they need to provide, and the timelines, working styles, communication styles, and access needs of the community
+* Entities need to know what to expect in regards to resources they need to provide, and the timelines, working styles, communication styles,  and access needs of the community
+* Always provide communication in multiple mediums and formats
+* Entities need to know that this process is more partnership-based rather than hierarchical, using an anti-oppression approach
+* Entities receive a guideline of appropriate behaviour with consultants Present non-negotiable fee structure for consultants

 ### Setting clear expectations around outcomes